A botanical mandala on fabric

 Find out how I made a botanical mandala print on fabric using the flower hammering/pounding technique.
 Follow along with my steps and create your own printed mandala... and find out what I learnt from my experiments.
 It's lots of fun and the possibilities are endless!

-I've done a few experiments with Samorn's method over the last few weeks using plants from my balcony.
+OK, so now onto the project.
+I've done a few experiments with Samorn's method over the last few years using plants from my balcony.
 The results are quite astonishing and in many instances, the print of the plant looks identical to the actual plant.
 It's mesmerising!
 Here are some test prints (unwashed) with viola flowers and dyer's knotweed leaves (Japanese indigo).
 Can you see how the leaf prints turn slightly blue as the dye oxidises?

 This is what I used to create a botanical mandala: